7 Best Things to do in Amsterdam in January 2020

-When the Christmas buzz is all over and the New Year begins, keep the excitement going and book a last minute spontaneous trip to Amsterdam.
+When the Christmas buzz is all over and the New Year begins, keep the excitement going and book a last minute spontaneous trip to Amsterdam for 2020.
 There are plenty of fun things to do in the Dutch capital throughout January.
-Plus, in the off season accommodation is cheaper and there are far less crowds and queues to get into some of the city’s big sights and attractions.
+Plus, in the off-season accommodation is cheaper and there are far less crowds and queues to get into some of the city’s big sights and attractions.
 If you’re planning a trip to Amsterdam in January we’ve rounded up the best events and activities to do while you’re there!

 New Year’s Day

 If you’re lucky enough to be spending New Year’s Eve and New Year’s Day in Amsterdam, there are some awesome ways to celebrate the start of 2020.
 After partying hard on New Year’s Eve at a local bar, join the Dutch in their annual New Year’s Day tradition of the New Year Dive.
 Thousands of people from the Netherlands take to the ice cold sea and lakes on 1st January wearing orange hats.
 This tradition takes place all across the Netherlands - can you brave the cold?
 If you’re a bit too hungover to take part, at least head to the Amstel River or Nieuwjaarsduik pond in Sloterplasand where you can watch the sea of orange hats take to the water.

 See Amsterdam in a whole new light this January: the city will be illuminated with spectacular art installations up until Sunday 19th January for the Amsterdam Light Festival.
 When it gets dark, see how many of the 30 different light installations you spot in the city.
 They’re are spectacular so make sure you don’t forget your camera!
 The Amsterdam Light Festival is an amazing reason to visit the city in January where colours, lights, art and magic take over the streets and even the canals (a perfect excuse to go on a canal cruise).